 - Shongum Mountain located at W. Hanover Avenue and Arrow Place

 Staffed by the fire subcode official and two part-time fire inspectors, the bureau conducts annual inspections of all buildings within the township—with the exception of one and two family owner occupied dwellings—to ensure that they meet all aspects of New Jersey’s Uniform Fire Safety Code.
 Other duties assigned to the bureau include smoke detector certification inspections, investigation of fire code related complaints, and the investigation of fires.
 Additionally, with the assistance of members of the fire department, the bureau also provides a series of public education programs throughout the year.

-Deputy Fire Chief Steven B. Cohrs has twenty-one years of firefighting experience—ten years with the Randolph Township Fire Department and eleven years with the Livingston Fire Department (NJ).
+Chief of Department Steven B. Cohrs has twenty-one years of firefighting experience—ten years with the Randolph Township Fire Department and eleven years with the Livingston Fire Department (NJ).
 Steve has thirteen years of fire officer experience, including seven years with Randolph and he recently served as battalion chief at Station 5—Shongum Mountain from 2010 to 2012.
 He also served on a variety of department and Company 5 committees over the years.
 Steve is the 4th generation of his family in fire/EMS service.
 His sons Matt and Tom are continuing this tradition as active members of Station 5.